hstanekz/healthy-on-the-go/README.md

 # healthy-on-the-go

-This is my first project using Bootstrap, where I created a guide for fast food and restaurant meals that are macro-friendly.
+This is my personal project using Bootstrap and is an experiment to learn more about this CSS framework.
+I created a guide for fast food and restaurant meals that are macro-friendly.
 The project uses HTML, CSS, and a little bit of JavaScript.

 ## Description